NicholasBaltodano/take-home-assignment/README.md

 2. `pip install -r requirements.txt`
 3. Optional - You may run into a protobuf error, if you do, please run
    1. `pip install protobuf<=3.20.1 --force-reinstall`
-4. Copies from the Crypto watch SDK
+4. Copied from the Crypto watch SDK

    ## API Crendential